Preamble

 All persons, regardless of citizenship or criminal history, shall be guaranteed these rights under this Constitution, unless such right explicitly states otherwise, and all rights within this Constitution not explicitly for citizens shall apply equally to non-citizens regardless of the political, jurisdictional or international status of the country or territory to which a person belongs.

-To work in a safe and dignified environment and to pursue a freely chosen or accepted lawful occupation, with periods of rest during the workday and week, and help finding such work;
+To work within a safe and dignified environment and to pursue a freely chosen and lawful occupation, with periods of rest during the workday and week, and help finding such work;

-To, as an independent person, receive a living wage, salary, or any other form of monetary compensation, necessary for afford the basic necessities of life and to engage in simple recreation, from their private employer;
+For independent persons to receive a living wage, salary, or any other form of material compensation, necessary to afford the basic necessities of life and to engage in simple recreation, relevant to the jurisdiction in which they inhabit, from their employer, public or private;

-No general election within the United States for final say for seat of Government shall include more than one half of the candidates from the same party, nor shall any political party conspire with any other political party to gain an electoral advantage.
+No general election within the United States or any state for final say for seat of Government shall include more than one half of the candidates from the same party, nor shall any political party conspire with any other political party to gain an electoral advantage.

 No candidate shall begin their election campaign earlier than three months before an election.